Sign In / Sign Out

 2. Request for admission to membership shall include:

 a.
 A statement from a properly delegated official of the religious group seeking representation that they desire membership and state their mission statement and goals.

 b.
-A statement and credentials verifying that the organization desiring membership is a religious body, with a national, state, or local organization incorporated for the purpose of conducting worship services and other religious activities intended to encourage religious habits and principles into the lives of its adherents.
+A statement and credentials verifying that the organization desiring membership is a religious body, with a national, state, or local organization incorporated for the purpose of conducting religious services and other activities intended to encourage religious habits and principles into the lives of its adherents.

 c.
 The name proposed to be used by the student organization of the religious group submitting application.

 d.
 The name of the person(s) delegated to represent the religious group on the Council, after acceptance by the Council.

 e.
 When the group seeking membership claims to represent more than one religious denomination or faith, a full set of credentials must be presented from each denomination or faith included in their representation.

 3. The above request and credentials must be submitted to the University office on each campus that serves as the institutional liaison for that campus Council.
 The appropriate campus president of the Council of Religious Advisors will be notified of the request and will ensure that the requesting religious group receives a copy of the Constitution of the Council of Religious Advisors.